KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/pressuresuite-ecosystem/pressuresuite-desktop-faq.md

 There is no option to delete measurements on the logger devices.
 When the memory of the logger is full, the oldest measurements will be overwritten.
 If a measurement has to be deleted, set the measure interval to 1 second and the memory mode to 'linear recording' and start the recording.
 This way the whole memory will be overwritten after a few hours.

+## Why does PressureSuite Desktop trigger an antivirus warning?

+Recently there was an uptick in requests regarding PressureSuite Desktop beeing flagged by antivirus providers.
+Especially since the rebranding from 'KOLIBRI Desktop' to 'PressureSuite Desktop' multiple users experienced issues while donwloading or installing PressureSuite Desktop.
+PressureSuite Desktop is fully developed in-house at KELLER and does not knowingly contain any malicous functionality.

+We are in the process of evaluating steps to build trust and reduce the number of false positives by antivirus providers.

+Most antivirus solutions offer possibilities to register PressureSuite Desktop as a trusted software or an exception, which makes it possible to install it.

 ## How can I silently install PressureSuite Desktop

 PressureSuite Desktop can be installed silent with the option "/quiet" or "/qn".
 With the silent option no UI will be shown and all extensions/drivers will be installed silent too if they are not yet installed.